NirAvraham1/DogMeUp/README.md

 Location-based features may fall back to a default location if permission is denied.

 👨‍💻 Contributing
-This is a course project built by [Your Name].
+This is a course project built by Nir Avraham.
 Contributions or feedback are welcome if you're reviewing or collaborating.

 📄 License
 This project is for educational purposes.
 All rights reserved © 2025 by DogMeUp team.